ehan02/FactorInvestment/README.md

 ## Project Overview

 This project is designed to implement factor-based investment strategies using Python.
-It utilizes various financial factors such as value, momentum, quality, and volatility to select stocks and construct portfolios that aim to outperform the market.
-By analyzing historical data, the project identifies patterns and relationships between different factors and stock returns to make informed investment decisions.
+It utilizes object-oriented programming principles to provide a modular, reusable, and scalable solution for loading, cleaning, and analyzing financial data.
+The package includes specific modules for loading data from various sources, cleaning and processing this data, and constructing investment portfolios based on factor scores.

-## Features
+## Components

-Data Collection: Scripts to fetch historical stock prices, company fundamentals, and macroeconomic indicators from various sources.
+Data Loader: A Singleton-based data loader module designed to manage and validate data from diverse sources such as CSV files and APIs.

+Data Cleaner: Cleans and preprocesses the financial data

-Factor Research: Implementation of common financial factors and the ability to design custom factors.
+Factor Calculator: Implementation of common financial factors and the ability to design custom factors.

-Portfolio Construction: Tools to construct and optimize portfolios based on factor scores and user-defined constraints
+Portfolio Constructor: Tools to construct and optimize portfolios based on factor scores and user-defined constraints

-Rebalancing: Includes a time-based rebalancing script that automatically adjusts portfolio allocations at predetermined intervals to maintain desired factor weightings.
+Portfolio Balancer: Includes a time-based rebalancing script that automatically adjusts portfolio allocations at predetermined intervals to maintain desired factor weightings.

 ## Contact